-START FUEL LIMIT limits the percent fuel demand when the engine is started.
+1. START FUEL LIMIT limits the percent fuel demand when the engine is started.
 The limit is usually set at the fuel level required to start the engine.
-The limiter is disabled when the engine speed exceeds 95% of speed reference (see Figure 3-7).
-Set at 100% to disable the limit function.
+The limiter is disabled when the engine speed exceeds 95% of speed reference (see Figure 4-7).